 Are you a liver lover?
-Here is my delectable chicken liver stew: a dark and powerful stew for liver lovers… Creamy chicken livers in a rich port wine and balsamic vinegar sauce?
+Well then here is my delectable chicken liver stew: a dark and powerful stew for liver lovers… Creamy stewed chicken livers in a rich port wine and balsamic vinegar sauce!

 Is anyone up for this chicken liver stew?

 However I know a bunch of people who absolutely hate it.

 Do you like liver?